eelispeltola/ubuntu-configuration/README.md

 ## oh-my-posh

 Nice bash terminal themes.
 Uses a custom theme blended from Catppuccin and Chips.
-Note the path export, which needs to be configured to your user.
+In `tigerppuccin.omp.json`, change the `DeviceName` variable to your own device's hostname if you wish to hide it in the terminal.
+The hostname will then only show up if SSH'd into a different machine.

 ```bash
 sudo apt install unzip zip